 Prácticas en la Oficina Permanente

-Applications are now open for three to six month internships at the Permanent Bureau, during the January-June 2019 period.
-Only fully completed applications for full-time internships received on or before Friday 28 September 2018 will be considered.
+Applications are now open for three to six month internships at the Permanent Bureau, during the July-December 2019 period.
+Only fully completed applications for full-time internships received on or before Friday 29 March 2019 will be considered.

 The Permanent Bureau of the Hague Conference on Private International Law (the Hague Conference) seeks interns who, in the context of their degree studies or their doctoral research, wish to deepen their knowledge of private international law, understand how the Hague Conference functions and provide assistance in the work of the institution.